zaicodes/beyond-photos-photography/README.md

 The website consists of six pages, four of which are readily accessible from the navigation menu: the home page, gallery page, FAQs page, and contact us page.
 The fifth page becomes accessible once the user clicks the "More Review" button in the testimonial section on the home page.
 Moreover, there is a confirmation page that appears after a user submits the form on the contact us page.

+The website utilizes Bootstrap grid sizes and CSS3 media queries to ensure a responsive layout that automatically adjusts and reflows when the screen is resized.

 ### Navigation

 ![navbar](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/testing/navbar.png)